At the national Lobster Hatchery we aim to raise awareness about the wonderful life of lobsters and sustainable fisheries.

 We love sharing knowledge through education, in hope we can raise awareness of the vulnerability of our fisheries and of the many positive ways in which we, as consumers, can help to ensure sustainable stock levels.
 We have also linked this to the curriculum, covering a variety of themes and subjects.

 We also happy offer talks to local clubs and interest groups, student placements, scholarships, in-house lectures and an interactive tour of the aquaculture facilities at the hatchery.

 Here are some of the opportunities you can get involved with!

 A unique opportunity to get ‘up close and personal’ with our little lobsters!
 Go behind the scenes to see our marine biologists at work, enjoy unlimited access to our Visitor Centre, take part in activities and lessons in our beautiful classroom.

-Please note that due to the working nature of our laboratory facility, ‘Behind the Scenes’ tours are suitable for children from 7 years and over.
+‘Behind the Scenes’ tours are suitable for children from 8 years and over.

 As well as a fascinating visitor centre and working laboratory, the hatchery houses first class teaching facilities consisting of a large lecture room with multimedia projector, hearing loop, whiteboard and microscopy facilities.

 Our location next to the Camel estuary and the nearby beaches, combined with the benefit of our facilities, our expertise in identifying aquatic organisms and explaining aspects of the marine environment, makes the National Lobster Hatchery the ideal base for field trips to the coast.